Japan Best Places: The Stories

 Casting this giant metal statue was a major technical achievement for the 700s–and a display of the remarkable national power of Japan’s young Chinese-style imperial government.
 Temple records say some two million workers worked on the project, carrying 500 tons of copper and seven tons of beeswax to Nara from across the country for the lost-wax casting.
 Much of the work was done by the corvee labor of people paying their annual taxes for their land.

-Buddhist city forbids killing of animals
+Nara Deer Park: Buddhist city forbids killing of animals

 Nara’s famous deer freely roam the religious city, which features a sacred preserve where killing of animals is forbidden, as a first commandment of Buddhism is to kill no living thing.
-The Nara Deer Park is modeled on the famous Deer Park of Sarnath, India, where the Historical Buddha reached enlightenment, and found his first disciples among its community of the holy men.
-Nara’s Shinto shrine views these deer as sacred messengers from the gods.
+The Nara Deer Park is modeled on the famous Deer Park of Sarnath, India, where the Historical Buddha reached enlightenment, and found his first disciples among its community of holy men.
+Nara’s Shinto shrine also views these deer as sacred messengers from the gods.
 Early visitors to Nara saw meeting one of these deer from gods as a great blessing, and the shrine began to feed them to draw them down from the forest to encourage more such meetings.
 Shrine priests now now care for a herd of about a thousand sacred deer.
 Harming one of these protected animals has severe legal penalties.

 Kasuga Shrine: Native Shinto continues to flourish

 While the court enthusiastically adopted Buddhism, it also continued to support native Shinto.
-The same powerful family that built Nara’s Kofuku-ji temple to worship its Buddhist statues also built Kasuga shrine to worship its ancestral Shinto deities, and painted the shrine in the same fashionable Chinese-style vermillion as Nara’s Buddhist temples.
-The shrine is one of Japan’s oldest and most lovely, set in an ancient forest.
-The shrine maintains the early Shinto practice of worshipping the sacred mountain where the gods reside.
-Trees now obscure the shrine’s view of Nara’s mountain, but the Shrine’s sacred spot to offer prayers remains its back deck looking out on the forest of the gods.
+The same family that built Kohfuku-ji temple to worship its Buddhist statues also built Kasuga shrine to worship its ancestral Shinto deities.
+The shrine is one of Japan’s oldest and most lovely, set within an ancient forest where tame deer roam.

-People still come to Kasuga and other Shinto shrines today to pray to the ancient gods of fertility for the safe birth of healthy children, and other issues of love and marriage.
-The shrine priests also do a busy business performing ceremonies to bless happy new beginnings, from new marriages and new babies to new businesses and new cars.
+The shrine maintains the early Shinto practice of worshipping the sacred mountain where the gods reside. gods.
+People today still come to Kasuga and other Shinto shrines today to pray to the ancient gods of fertility for the safe birth of healthy children, and other issues of love and marriage.
+Shrine priests also do a busy business performing ceremonies to bless happy new beginnings, from new marriages and new babies to new businesses and new cars.

 Buddhism, in contrast, offers guidance for living, gods for curing illness, and deities for help in other times of need.
 Temple monks perform memorial services, burials, and prayers for the souls of the dead.
 Many Japanese turn to both shrines and temples as needed.